 - Conducts planning studies such as feasibility studies or comparative analysis.

 - Carries out policies and procedures for the implementation, administration, and evaluation of plans or programs; and measures progress.

-- Develops short-range and long-range statewide plans, projects, or programs.
+- Develops short-range and long-range statewide plans, strategic plans, projects, or programs.

 - Develops methodologies and specifications for planning and research projects.

 - Provides technical assistance for planning contracts and reports on planning projects.

 - Participates in technical, policy, and interagency planning meetings.